The Asymptotic Dirichlet Problems on manifolds with unbounded negative curvature: Abstract

 \section{Abstract}

-Elton P. Hsu used probabilistic method to show that the asymptotic Dirichlet problem is uniquely solvable under the curvature conditions $-C e^{2-\eta}r(x) \leq K_M(x)\leq -1$ with $\eta>0$.
+Elton P. Hsu used probabilistic method to show that the asymptotic Dirichlet problem is uniquely solvable under the curvature condition $-C e^{2-\eta}r(x) \leq K_M(x)\leq -1$ with $\eta>0$.
 We give an analytical proof of the same statement.
 In addition, using this new approach we are able to establish two boundary Harnack inequalities under the curvature condition $-C e^{(2/3-\eta)r(x)} \leq K_M(x)\leq -1$ with $\eta>0$.
 This implies that there is a natural homeomorphism between the Martin boundary and the geometric boundary of $M$.
 As far as we know, this is the first result of this kind under unbounded curvature conditions.
-Our proofs are modifications of arguments due to M. T. Anderson and R. Schoen.
+Our proof is a modification of an argument due to M. T. Anderson and R. Schoen.